charmander/razorleaf/README.md

 ### Code

-Code blocks begin with `%` and continue to the end of the line.
-Code blocks may contain content (strings, elements, other code blocks, and special blocks, but not attributes); if they do, they are treated as blocks and wrapped in curly braces.
+**Line code** begins with `%` and continues to the end of the line.
+Line code may contain content (strings, elements, other code blocks, and special blocks, but not attributes); if it does, the content is treated as a block and wrapped in curly braces.

 For example, this template: